 If you or someone with you has experienced severe dehydration, you may want to visit a medical professional.
 Because severe dehydration requires immediate medical attention, you probably won’t have time to schedule an appointment with your primary physician if you have one.
-However, you can walk in to our MEDIQ Urgent Care facility in Greensboro without an appointment in order to receive emergency dehydration treatment.
+However, you can walk in to our MEDIQ Urgent Care in Greensboro or Winston-Salem without an appointment in order to receive emergency dehydration treatment.

 What is dehydration and what are the symptoms?

-The body needs fluids in order to perform it’s normal functions.
+The body needs fluids in order to perform its normal functions.
 If your body is losing more fluids than it is gaining, it won’t be able to perform certain functions, leading to dehydration.
 Older adults tend to have a lower volume of water in their bodies, which can lead to dehydration if they don’t regularly hydrate (drink liquids).
 They may also have certain conditions or take certain medications that increase the risk of dehydration.
 The most common cause of dehydration in children is vomiting and severe diarrhea.